 Will a 24 hour fast put me in ketosis?
 If you’re asking this, I’m guessing you’re making the move into the world of fasting and are seeking to get all of the health benefits from ketosis too.
 Here we will take you through everything you need to know about, fasting, keto, and how to get into ketosis fast.
 Don’t skip our top tips on how to get into ketosis FAST!

-- Fasting Warning
+- Stages of Fasting

 Ketosis And The Keto Diet